azzieg/mindstorms-inventor/README.md

 ```

 It is cool, but not really extensible.
 What if we wanted to play a sound on the hub (there does not
-even seem to be a documented API for this) while displaying the message and stop any of this when a
+even seem to be a documented API for this!) while displaying the message?
+And what if we wanted to
-button is pressed?
-It is possible using blocks, so must be possible using Python.
+stop any of this when a button is pressed?
+It is possible using blocks, so must be possible using
+Python.

 ### Asynchronous "Hello world"

-Let's mimic the code generated from Word Blocks (we'll discuss later how to get it) doing the same:
+Let's mimic the code generated from Word Blocks (we'll discuss later how to get it) doing the same
+as in the example above:

 ```python
 import runtime